hosnaa/Handvein_temporary/README.md

 * Then, you'll need to save the model at the desired epoch
 * (depending on the accuracy and loss graphs obtained from training)
 * And lastly, you can use this ".h5" saved model for prediction.
-   During the prediction, a    ".csv"   file is made that comprises the image name, the prediction to it and its true label a confusion matrix can be found at the end of this    ".csv"   file to better assess the prediction.
+   During the prediction, a    ".csv"   file is made that comprises the image name, the prediction to it and its true label, a confusion matrix can be found at the end of this    ".csv"   file to better assess the prediction.